phamelink/katacoda-scenarios/secure-server-tutorial/step3.md

 Glad you made it!
 By now, we've set up a reverse proxy with Nginx and made sure that whatever local server we have running or whatever files we are serving, a client has to go through our reverse proxy to get their request fulfilled.
 That means a malicious attacker will not be able to trick us into accessing unauthorized content, and will have more difficulty finding and exploiting our API server.
 However, this does not mean we are out of the woods of a potential attack or getting attacked by DoS (Denial of Service).
 Sure, Nginx can help us prevent DoS attacks on our HTTP port (80) by blacklisting IP addresses or limiting the frequency of requests per client.
 But there's always a chance they might try and do this through another port.

 Let's explain this notion of ports and how they can make our server vulnerable.
 Ports are like doors on the network to our server.
 Entities on other networks can gain access to certain services on your server either with TCP or UDP.
 When a computer opens a port, it means it's listening for requests.
-That's actually what we've been doing whit Nginx.
+That's actually what we've been doing with Nginx.
 It listens on port 80, which is the standard HTTP port.
-Another well know port is 20 for SSH, a service that enables remote access.
+Another well know port is 22 for SSH, a service that enables remote access.
 Having open ports in often necessary, however it leaves a server vulnerable to attacks.
-This can be for example Denial of Service, where an attacker will send many requests at the same time on a specific port, consuming all your server's ressources, meaning it will be unusable for actual honest users.
+This can be for example a Denial of Service attack, where an attacker will send many requests at the same time on a specific port, consuming all your server's ressources, meaning it will be unusable for actual honest users.

 ## How can you stop this from happening ?